sandprickle/monkey-zig/README.md

 # Monkey Interpreter

 Zig implementation of the Monkey programming language interpreter from the book "Writing An Interpreter In Go" by Thorsten Ball.

+## Features

+- [x] Lexer
+- [ ] Parser
+- [ ] ...the rest